rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 data from both corpora.

 <pgNo>46</pgNo>
-46

-ADNOMINAL PERSON IN THE MORPHOLOGICAL SYSTEM OF ERZYA

 VII An inspection will be made of defectivity focusing on the genitive slot of the possessive declension.
 VIII An inspection will be made of adnominal-person marking and its compatibility